 This airfield was a very important part of the war effort.
 Aircraft flew from there to the Atlantic to search for submarines.
 A night fighter squadron was also stationed there.
 The famous aviator Amy Johnson flew from Blackpool Airport to deliver aircraft to an airfield near London.
 She tragically ran into difficulties and disappeared near the Thames estuary.

 You can still see the old aircraft hangars at Blackpool Zoo.
-The buildings are facing the car park, and became the large animals and elephant house.
+The buildings are facing the car park, later to become the large animals and elephant house.
+This photo was taken in 2018 – the old airport building is the big white one, behind the camels!

 Pillbox in Salisbury Woodlands